ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 matching regexp is needed in a data model specification or a query language expression.

-A brief survey of published RFCs yielded the regexp patterns in Appendix A (with no attempt at completeness).
+The editors of this document conducted a survey of the regexp syntax used in published RFCs.
+All examples found there should be covered by I-Regexps, both syntactically and with their intended semantics.
-With certain exceptions as discussed there, these should be covered by I-Regexps, both syntactically and with their intended semantics.
+The exception is the use of multi-character escapes, for which workaround guidance is provided in {{mapping}}.

 # I-Regexp Syntax {#defn}